 An Adventure will often last far longer than the time available in a single sitting.
-You may save the game you are playing and return later to take up where you left off by typing ANGE CAME any time you are asked "WHAT SHALL I DO?"
+You may save the game you are playing and return later to take up where you left off by typing SANE Any image and image asked "WHAT SHALL I DO?"
 You will be asked to specify the area (A-D) in which you wish to save the game.
 You might save a game in Area A and a friend's game in Area C. Up to four Adventures in various stages of completion may be saved.

-To end a game, type [1] [1].
+To end a game, type OUII.
 If you intend to continue the game later, be sure you have saved it before using this command.

 Before any game is started, you are asked if you wish to recall a saved game.
-If you do, type [] [], specify the area you saved the game in, and the Adventure will resume where you left off.
+If you do, type $\[ \] \[\] \$